-Under HKFRS 11 Investments in joint arrangements are classified as either joint operations or joint ventures depending on the contractual rights and obligations each investor.
+Investments in joint arrangements are classified as either joint operations or joint ventures depending on the contractual rights and obligations each investor.
 The Group has assessed the nature of its joint arrangements and determined them to be joint ventures.
 Joint ventures are accounted for using the equity method.

 Under the equity method of accounting, interests in joint ventures are initially recognised at cost and adjusted thereafter to recognise the Group's share of the post-acquisition profits or losses and movements in other comprehensive income.
 The Group's investments in joint ventures include goodwill identified on acquisition.
 Upon the acquisition of the ownership interest in a joint venture, any difference between the cost of the joint venture and the Group's share of the net fair value of the joint venture's identifiable assets and liabilities is accounted for as goodwill.
-When the Group's share of losses in a joint venture equals or exceeds its interests in the joint ventures (which includes any long-term interests that, in substance, form part of the Group's net investment in the joint ventures), the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the joint ventures.
+When the Group's share of losses in a joint venture equals or exceeds its interests in the joint venture, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the joint ventures.

-The Group determines at each reporting date whether there is any objective evidence that the investment in a joint venture is impaired.
+The Group determines at each reporting date whether there is any objective evidence that the investment in joint venture is impaired.
 If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the joint venture and its carrying value.